Go Back Up

 (0.1667) x 100 = 16.67%, or 16.7%

 The greatest variances are between industries.
-Hospitality and retail generally have a high turnover rate, while finance and insurance have less turnover.
+Retail and hospitality industries generally have a high staff turnover rate, while finance and insurance have less turnover.

 The table provided by the U.S. Bureau of Labor Statistics2 shows total separations by industry.